djradon/public-notes/README.md

 - publishable "resource notes", including
   -  "raw highlights" from books and articles
   - summary notes from courses and videos
-- biographic references
+- biographic references for public figures

 In terms of the [[t.km.zettelkasten]] method, it's a commingling of literature notes with something Ahrens warned about: a "personal Wikipedia or a database" [1](book.how-to-take-smart-notes.md).

-In terms of [[t.tm.getting-things-done]], it's inbox and references
+In terms of [[t.tm.getting-things-done]], it's references, someday-maybe, next actions, and public projects

 [[ar.swyx.learn-in-public]]